melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 Then restart the service: `sudo systemctl restart rsyslog.service`

+## Docker

+Now let's move to our Docker setup.

-## Edit default Docker daemon configs
+### Edit default Docker daemon configs

 Be sure you enable syslog messages via TCP in RSyslog, see above.